OpenLiberty/ci.maven/docs/dev.md

             </plugin>
 ```

+These parameters are available in addition to the ones in the `dev` section above.

 | Parameter | Description | Required |
 | --------  | ----------- | -------  |
 | container | If set to `true`, run the server in the container specified by the `dockerfile` parameter.
 Setting this to `true` is equivalent to using the `devc` goal.
 The default value is `false` when the `dev` goal is used, and `true` when the `devc` goal is used. | No |